smaclell/smaclell.github.io/_drafts/you-are-your-code-review.md

 > Unfortunately, the world is full of people who don't give a damn about their
 > work.
 Those of us who love programming enough to become highly skilled at it
-> tend to have the opposite problem-- we care too much
+> tend to have the opposite problem -- **we care too much**

 The solution is to convert my caring into actions which help the team.
-Care about your work and do your best.
+Care about your work and do your best for each code review.

 [d2l]: http://www.d2l.com/
-[slicing]: TODO
 [imposter]: http://www.hanselman.com/blog/ImAPhonyAreYou.aspx
 [scott]: http://www.hanselman.com/blog/YouAreNotYourCode.aspx
 [jeff]: http://blog.codinghorror.com/egoless-programming-you-are-not-your-job/
 [google]: https://www.google.ca/search?q=you+are+not+your+code
+[slicing]: /posts/slicing-pull-requests